purvitrivedi/image-editing-app/README.md

 - Clone or download the repo
 - <code>pipenv</code> to install Python packages
-- <code> python manage.py loaddata images/seeds.json</code>to create initial data for the database
+- <code> python manage.py loaddata images/seeds.json</code>to load filters from the database
-- <code>cd frontend</code> to go to frontend directory
+- <code>cd frontend</code> to go to the frontend directory
-- <code>npm i</code> to install frontend packages
+- <code>npm i</code> to install frontend dependencies
 - <code>npm run build</code>
 - go back to main directory and run <code>python manage.py runserver</code> to start the app